talha131/onCrashReboot/content/ict/ICT Integration/Merits of using ICT in Education.md

 ---
-title:Merits of using ICT in Education
+title: Merits of using ICT in Education
 ---

 ### Makes Learning Interesting